MasonNewell/my-portfolio/README.md

 # Description

-This is a work-in-progress of my work portfolio.
+This is a work-in-progress of my work portfolio

 # Screenshot